szabgab/slides/python/pytest-options.md

 ## Pytest dry-run - collect-only
 {id: pytest-collect-only}

-* Find all the test files, test classes, test functions that will be executed
+* Find all the test files, test classes, test functions that will be executed.
-* But don't run them
+* But don't run them...
+* ...  but they are still loaded into memory so any code in the "body" of the files is executed.

 ```
 pytest --collect-only